 Melanie takes advantage of alone time with her son by designating it his Special Time.
 Although he seems disinterested at first, we can see how she avoids taking this personally and persists with good humor.
 As he warms up, he tests her first and then gets playful.
 Finally, he asks to go get a snack in a nearby store.
-You can see how Melanie struggles to keep her attention focused on what he wants to do, but that when she does, her son relaxes and opens up about his day.
+You can see how Melanie struggles to keep her attention focused on what she wants to do, but that when she does, her son relaxes and opens up about his day.

 How I Reconnected with My Son During Drive Time

-“Arranging special time with my 14-year-old son is always difficult.
-He never really wants to do it, but I’ve found the best time for us to chat and connect was always in the car.
+“Arranging a special time with my 14-year-old son is always difficult.
+He never really wants to do it, but I've found the best time for us to chat and connect was always in the car.

 His response?
 “I just want to go home”.